 - Demonstrates skill and knowledge related to Motivational Interviewing techniques/coaching skills.

 - Works collaboratively with a multi-disciplinary team within the organization.

 - Participates on committees, teams or work groups at the local and provincial level as requested by the Supervisor and/or Director.

 - Establishes and maintains professional working relationships and regular communication with community and other related organizations relevant to client’s needs.

 - Demonstrates the ability to operate Microsoft software applications, internet and email communications.

 QUALIFICATIONS: A Bachelor’s Degree in the Social Sciences or related field with a minimum of one year supervised counselling experience (or volunteer experience); working in the addictions field an asset or a Diploma in Applied Counselling with a minimum of two years supervised counselling experience (or volunteer experience).
 Demonstrated knowledge and skills related to assessment, individual and group counselling.
 Excellent organizational, interpersonal, communication and documentation skills.
 Knowledge of the addictions and mental health fields and demonstrated ability to work within a complex system of services are required.
 Experience working from a client-centred perspective is essential.
 Training and /or experience in the utilization of Motivational Interviewing techniques and experience in planning, preparing and presenting educational material is an asset.
 Demonstrated ability working within, and contributing to, a positive team environment is required.
-Effective communication and problem-solving skills are required.
+Effective communication and problem solving skills are required.
 Demonstrated understanding of, and sensitivity to, working with culturally diverse populations is essential.
 Fluency in English; (French verbal/written and or fluency in Ojibway/Cree an asset).
-Evening work will be required.

 The Competencies for the Community Addictions Worker opportunity are: